a11ywatch/a11ywatch/environment-variables.md

 ## Loading Environment Variables

 A11yWatch has support for loading environment variables from `.env` files.
+Each sub-directory has a indivual .env file to manage.

 An example `.env`: